CodeAsAnInfrastructure/CodeAsAnInfrastructure.github.io/making-a-custom-sfb-api-a-poc.md

 # Part Trois
 Years and years ago when I first starting playing with PowerShell, I built a WinForms project that was a File System ACL generator that executed PowerShell scripts.
 The reason for that was, manipulating ACL's was far easier for me in PowerShell than in C# and building a GUI in Visual Studio was easier than doing it in PowerShell.
 I've since learnt about WPF and that certainly would have made my life easier back then.

 However, C# code executing PowerShell code can be done.
 And thy will be done.
+However at this point, I just bought a Switch Lite and Animal Crossing, so I did take a short break (followed by a nap) and came back to it later in the day.

 I've built plenty of .NET Core C# Function Apps, but never a .NET Framework C# Function App but upon the launch of a new Visual Studio Project for one, it looks about the same as a .NET Core one.